-Table 13.36. grspw\dma\rx\recv function declaration
+Table 13.38. grspw_dma_rx_recv function declaration

-Proto int grspw_dma_rx_recv(void c, int opts, struct grspw_list pkts, int count) Get received RX packet buffers that has previously been scheduled for reception with grspw_dma_rx_prepare.
+Proto int grspw_dma_rx_recv(void c, int opts, struct grspw_list pkts, int count) About Get received RX packet buffers that has previously been scheduled for reception with grspw_dma_rx_prepare.
 The packets in the RX RECV queue are moved to the pkts packet list.
 When the move has been completed the packet(s) can safely be reused again by the user.
-The

-packet structures have been updated with transmission status to indicate transfer failures of ind packets, received packet length.
-The header pointer and length fields are not touched by the dri data ends up in the data area.
-Depending on the input arguments a selection of the below steps formed: Move scheduled packets to RECV List (SCHED-&gt;RECV).
-Move all RECV packet to the callers list (RECV-&gt;USER).
-Schedule as many free packet buffers as possible (READY-&gt;SCHED).
-Skipping both step 1 and 3 may be usefull when IRQ is enabled, then the worker thread will be sponsible for descriptor processing.
+The packet structures have been updated with reception status to indicate transfer failures of individual packets, received packet length.
+The header pointer and length fields are not touched by the driver, all data ends up in the data area.
+Depending on the input arguments a selection of the below steps are performed: Move scheduled packets to RECV List (SCHED->RECV).
+Move all RECV packet to the callers list (RECV->USER).
+Schedule as many free packet buffers as possible (READY->SCHED). sponsible for descriptor processing.
 Skipping only step 2 can be useful in polling mode.
-The fastest solution in retreiving received RX packets and preparing new packet buffers for fut ceive, is to call: grspw_dma_rx_recv(opts=2, &amp;recvlist) (Skip step 3) grspw_dma_rx_prepare(opts=1, &amp;freelist) (Skip step 1) NOTE: the TXPKT_FLAG_RX flag indicates if a packet was received, thus if the data field conew valid data or not.
+The fastest solution in retrieving received RX packets and preparing new packet buffers for future receive, is to call: 1. grspw_dma_rx_recv(opts=2, &recvlist) (Skip step 3) 2. grspw_dma_rx_prepare(opts=1, &freelist) (Skip step 1) NOTE: the RXPKT_FLAG_RX flag indicates if a packet was received, thus if the data field contains new valid data or not.
+Param c [IN] pointer DMA channel identifier.

-Param с [IN] р ointer

-DMA ch annel identifier.
 Returned from grspw_dma_open.

-Param opts [I N] Integer bit-mask

-The above steps 1 and/or 3 may be skipped by setting opts argument according the description below.
+Param opts [IN] Integer bit-mask The above steps 1 and/or 3 may be skipped by setting opts argument according the description be- low.
+Bit Description 0 Set to 1 to skip Step 1.

-Bit Description

-0 Set to 1 to skip Step 1.

 1 Set to 1 to skip Step 3.

-Param pkts [( DUT] pointer

-The list will be initialized to contain the SpaceWire packets moved from the RECV queue to the pack- et list.
+Param pkts [OUT] pointer The list will be initialized to contain the SpaceWire packets moved from the RECV queue to the pack- et list.
 The grspw_list structure will be initialized so that head points to the first packet, tail points to the last and the last packet (tail) next pointer is NULL.
 Call this function with pkts set to NULL to avoid step 2.
 Just doing step 1 and 3 as determined by opts is normally performed in polling-mode.

-ble 13.30.
-Note that RXPKT_FLAG_RX of the flags field i In case of DMA being stopped one can use this flag to see if th TRUNK, DCRC, HCRC and EEOP flags indicates if a error o but and content of the packet is defined by the grspw_pkt data structure is described in Ta- 0.
-Note that RXPKT_FLAG_RX of the $flags$ field indicates if the packet was sent of not. of DMA being stopped one can use this flag to see if the packet was received or not.
-The C, DCRC, HCRC and EEOP flags indicates if a error occured during transmission of the pack- dless the RXPKT_FLAG_RX is set to indicate packet reception attempt.
+The layout and content of the packet is defined by the grspw_pkt data structure is described in Table 13.32.
+Note that RXPKT_FLAG_RX of the flags field indicates if the packet was received or not.
+In case of DMA being stopped one can use this flag to see if the packet was received or not.
+The

-Param count [IO] pointer [IO] pointer

-Number of packets in the packet list.

-Value Input Description

-NULL Move all packets from the RECV queue to the packet list.

--1 Move all packets from the RECV queue to the packet list.
+TRUNK, DCRC, HCRC and EEOP flags indicates if an error occurred during reception of the packet, regardless the RXPKT_FLAG_RX is set to indicate packet reception attempt.
+Param count [IO] pointer Number r of packets in the packet list.
+Value Input Description NULL Move all packets from the RECV queue to the packet list. -1 Move all packets from the RECV queue to the packet list.
 0 No packets are moved.
-Same as if pkts is NULL.

->0 Move a maximum of 'count' packets to the packet list.

-Value Output Description

-NULL Nothing performed.

-others 'count' is updated to reflect number of packets in packet list.

-Return Irn Status.
-See return codes below
+Same as if pkts is NULL. >0 Move a maximum of 'count' packets to the packet list.
+Value Output Description NULL Nothing performed. others 'count' is updated to reflect number of packets in packet list.
+Return Status.
+See return codes below Value Description -1 Error occurred, DMA channel may not be valid.

-Value Description

--1 Error occured, DMA channel may not be valid.
 0 Successful. pkts list filled with all packets from recv list.
 1 Indicates that DMA is stopped.
 Same as 0 but step 1 and 3 were never done.
-This function can only do step 1 and 2 to allow read out received packets when in stopped mode.
-This is useful when a link goes down and the DMA activity is stopped by user of by driver automatically.
+Notes This function can only do step 1 and 2 to allow read out received packets when in stopped mode.
+This is useful when a link goes down and the DMA activity is stopped by user or by driver automatically.